YanivHaliwa/chatwithGPT/README.md

 - `/image [image path]`: Process an image for analysis
 - `/readfiles`: Read all supported files from the 'files' folder
 - `/tr [text]`: Translate the given text
+- `/add`: add user in bot lists
+- `/list`: list all existing bots in file

 ### 2. GPT for Python (gptpy)